arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 ## A tale of 2 coupling types

-The implementation of `parsePerson` delegates the parsing of GUIDs, strings and dates to external functions.
-We think that this makes `parsePerson` decoupled from the parsing logic of the specific fields.
+`parsePerson` delegates the parsing of GUIDs, strings and dates to external functions.
+We think that this makes it decoupled from the parsing logic of the specif fields.
 And this is so true.

 Yet, the code we just obtained clearly shows that some problems still exist.
 You should have grasped why by now, and realized that there are in fact 2 types of coupling:

 - A function can be coupled with *the logic* of other components.
-That cannot be our case: `parsePerson` does not even know how GUIDs are represented; this logic is completely delegated to `parseGuid`.
+This cannot be our case: `parsePerson` does not even know how GUIDs are represented; this logic is completely delegated to `parseGuid`.

 - A function could be coupled with *the mechanics* of glueing things together, what we called the *effectful logic*.
-  This means that even if it is *functionally isolated*, the code structure still depends on this "glueing mechanism".
+  This means that even if it is *functionally isolated*, the code structure still depends on this *glueing mechanism*.
 This must be our case.